ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_lectures/lect02.md

    * If you go further afield than that, please check in with your supervising instructor; send them a link to the paper in the Digital Library.
 (The "ACM Ref") is a good way to cite it.
 * Please submit your work by uploading to Gauchospace.
 Preferred format is link to Google Drive document; acceptable alternative is uploading a PDF.

+# Diba: Some basic teaching tips

+* Always a good review!